+You are responsible for your own personal reputation online.
 As a manager at various companies search marketing agencies over the years I have had to do my fair share of hiring.
 I believe that it behooves me to share with the job-seeking public, some words of advice.
-Having been in this industry for over 6 years, I have seen the landscape change.
+Having been in this industry for since the early 2000s, I have seen the landscape change.
 In fact, the whole game is different and people who are looking for employment have to work with different rules and requirements today.
 Because I don’t source suitably qualified applicants for any one field in particular, I hope you will receive my advice in the holistic tone in which it is intended.
 If I were giving a lecture, my opening statement to you would be simple – You people are messing up, royally.
 A little harsh, a little succinct, but very necessary.

-1. Don’t have a link to your personal facebook in your email signature.
+1. Don’t have a link to your personal Facebook profile in your email signature.
 Facebook, while widely popular, is still for social networking.
-If you’re fresh out of college or high school and you don’t have a circle of professional friends, access to your facebook gives me too much insight into who you are off the clock.
+If you’re fresh out of college or high school and you don’t have a circle of professional friends, access to your Facebook gives me too much insight into who you are off the clock.

 Image Source: jobmob.co.il